tetsab/tetsab/README.md

 - 🔭 I’m currently open to new oportunities

-- 🌱 I’m currently learning Java Frameworks and PHP
+- 🌱 Always looking out for opportunities to develop my skills

 <br/>